Ameyanagi/xraytsubaki/README.md

 - [ ] Create a GUI application using Tauri.
 - [ ] Develop a web assembly version of the library for web application usage.

+- [ ] Optimization using LAPACK or related libraries.

 ## Licensing
 (To be completed...)